 Outsourced Intuition Makes Us Easier to Manipulate

-That passivity is dangerous because manipulation rarely announces itself.
-It does not always look like an obvious lie.
-More often, it looks like a helpful summary, a confident answer, a ranked list, a suggested next step, or a framing that feels neutral enough to accept without resistance.
+This hidden bias is especially insidious because manipulation rarely announces itself.
+It does not usually look like an obvious lie.
+More often, it looks like a helpful summary, a confident answer, a ranked list, a suggested next step, or a framing of an answer that feels neutral enough to accept without resistance.

 Perhaps even more dangerously, AI sets the guardrails of what is acceptable to ask.
 It subtly frames the range of possible answers.
 Things we might have thought to ask are never even considered.
 The machine offers us the illusion of bountiful choice while narrowing the scope of our imaginations.